 Researchers at John Hopkins Medicine have said that since few things stimulate the brain in the way that music does, listening to or playing music is a great tool for keeping the mind sharp during the ageing process.

 For example, one study involving healthy older adults found that those who had ten or more years of musical experience performed better on cognitive tests than those who had less or no music experience at all.

 The reason behind this is that since learning to play an instrument can take time (sometimes years of practice) the process can create new connections within the brain, which might compensate for cognitive decline as people age.

 Interestingly, methods like listening to music that your children or grandchildren listen to can also be especially effective.
 This is because new music challenges the brain in a way that familiar music doesn’t.
 So while you might not enjoy the music at first, the unfamiliarity will be forcing your brain to understand the new sounds.

 Plato was right when he said, “Music and rhythm find their way into secret places of the soul.”
 From helping people reduce their stress and anxiety, through to rekindling forgotten memories and enhancing sports performance, music generally makes life brighter.

 So why not start bringing more music into your life today?
 For inspiration on how to get started, check out our articles How to get involved with music from home, 10 of the best Spotify playlists for every mood, and 7 of the easiest musical instruments for adults to learn.

 In what ways do you benefit from music?
 Have you tried anything new recently that’s music-related?
-We’d love to hear about your experiences.
-Joint the conversation on the music section of the Rest Less community forum, or leave a comment below.
+We’d love to hear about your experiences in the comments below.